kyuhwan94/opticDNN/README.md

 ## 🧪 Quickstart

 First, fill in the different paths to load and save files in default.json.

-Then,
+Then, write down the center position (`CENTER_X` and `CENTER_Y`) and radius (`RADIUS`) of interest (in pixel units).

+- Within the current model architecture, radii with integer multiples of 64 are only supported.

+Next,

 ```bash
 # Give permission to run the training shell script